eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 #### http (80)

-The port http (80) should not be used, but it will.
+The port http (80) will not be used in production, but for the tutorial it will, avoiding a more complex setup with SSL.
 You can apply the above hints for https (port 443) just by replacing https by http.

 #### ssh (22)